 Companies with many locations close together should segment by product or service rather than location.

-This image represents four locations of a popular grocer in the Boston metro market.
-It's been optimized to target a five mile radius around each location.
+The image below represents four locations of a popular grocer in the Boston metro market.
+It's been optimized to target a five-mile radius around each location.
 But you'll notice there is an overlap of these stores.
 Each grocery location is competing on the same keyword, increasing the cost-per-click (CPC).

-Geo-targeting can be helpful and for businesses big and small when used right.
+Geotargeting can be helpful for businesses when used correctly.
 It's important to understand not only how it works but why it works to best optimize a campaign and your success.